Progressive Domain Adaptation with Contrastive Learning for Object Detection in the Satellite Imagery: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Object detection in aerial images is one of the most challenging tasks in computer vision research because there are many small and overlapped objects in the images.
-The success of DNN object localization depends on the performance of the large number of related objects annotated in the training data and on a reliable feature extractor module in the pipeline.
-In this paper, we introduce a strong feature extractor that captures balanced low-level and high-level features for small objects.
-Next, we introduce the heatmap-based region proposal module to better capture small objects.
-Finally, we introduce two new modules in the satellite object detection pipeline, the difficulty scoring module, which informs the image difficulty to the custom focal loss module and balances the aerial object detector against trivial background classes.
-The proposed \emph{Heat-DDA} method performed extremely well with more than 60\% mAP for several classes such as \emph{ship}, \emph{airplane}, and \emph{storagetank} in the DIOR dataset.
-We also show how to successfully address satellite imagery scarcity and introduce local feature alignment across labeled source and unlabeled target domain datasets for domain-adapted object detection, where our proposed model outperformed the baseline model in the DIOR2DOTA dataset by 7\%, 6.4\%, \& 7.4\% for precision, recall and mAP metrics, respectively.
-Next, we plan, for instance, global feature alignment at the instance level, extension to satellite data, and unknown class discovery.
+Object detection in aerial images is one of the most challenging tasks in computer vision research because many small and overlapped objects exist in the photos.
+The success of DNN object localization depends on a large amount of annotated training data and a reliable feature extractor module in the pipeline.
+This paper presents a robust feature extractor that captures balanced low- and high-level features for small objects.
+Next, we offer the heat-map-based region proposal module to grab small things better.
+The domain gap in satellite images is more significant than in consumer images because of weather conditions, geographic changes, and camera orientations.
+We perform progressive domain alignment by creating two intermediate domains, w.r.t. source and target datasets.
+The proposed method \emph{LGDA} performed exceptionally well with more than 60\% mAP for several classes such as \emph{storage tank}, \emph{harbor}, and \emph{tennis court} in the DOTA and NWPU VHR-10 target data sets.
+We also use contrastive learning to adapt to local and global domains.
+Careful selection of the training pipeline, the number of negative samples, the down-sampling strategy, and the temperature value can improve the effectiveness of contrastive learning.
+Finally, we validate our approach in two challenging high-variability target datasets that showed significant performance gain over available state-of-the-art methods.
+For the DOTA and NWPU VHR-10 target datasets, we outperformed the latest state-of-the-art \emph{MGADA} method by +7.3\% and +4.6\% mAP, respectively.
+Next, we plan clustering-based pseudo-labeled for target objects, de-biased instance-level domain adaptation, and unknown class discovery for satellite images.